 Even though there are various methods to calculate the average CLV, here’s one of the easiest way to do so is:

 Mean monthly revenue of a customer/churn rate = CLV

->

-> Let’s apply this formula to a practical example.
+Let’s apply this lead formula to a practical example.
 Assume your company is a business widgets supplier with monthly delivery subscription models that other firms can also take advantage of.

->

-> In this case, use your company’s mean monthly revenue and divide that number by your monthly mean number of customers.
+In this case, use your company’s mean monthly revenue and divide that number by your monthly mean number of customers.
 For example, your monthly average revenue from a customer is $70 if 100 customers give $7,000 monthly.